 The information given by ARCS aims to provide a straightforward overview of the different routes to registration for employees in HFEA licensed assisted conception centres and diagnostic andrology laboratories who have members of staff training towards becoming a Clinical Scientist or Healthcare Science Practitioner.

 As per the HFEA Code of Practice (CoP) all Clinical Scientists working in licensed clinics should be registered with the Health & Care Professions Council (HCPC) or working towards registration with the HCPC.
-Staff should be registered with the HCPC within one year of becoming eligible (HFEA CoP, Edition 8.0, para 2.16).
-As for diagnostic laboratories with UKAS accreditation
+Staff should be registered with the HCPC within one year of becoming eligible including those eligible as international applicants after training overseas (HFEA CoP, 9th Edition, para 2.18).

 There are currently four appropriate routes to registration for staff working at the level of Clinical Scientist.

 One route via the National School of Healthcare Science (NSHCS)

 One route via the Academy for Healthcare Science (AHCS)

 Two routes via the Association of Clinical Scientists (ACS)